Meet Our 2016 Makers:

 Come and try out all kinds of robotic creations students at Daedalus Academy have created this year out of LEGO® Education WeDo and Mindstorms robotics sets.
 Get hands on with classroom LEGO Education solutions for STEM, coding/programming, computer science, ESL, Literacy and much more.
 Check out an amazing scalable & affordable coding + robotics solution to enhance 21st century skills.

-Daedalos Academy is dedicated to helping children become the makers, designers, programmers and creative innovators of the future by empowering them with hands-on 21st century STEM skills.
-They currently specialize in LEGO® Education Robotics programs for Kindergarten to Grade 8 students, as well as classroom STEM, coding and robotics solutions for both private and public schools.
-They are located in the UBC and Point Grey area.
+Daedalos Academy is dedicated to helping children become the makers, designers, programmers, and creative innovators of the future by empowering them with hands-on 21st century STEM skills.

 Dan Williams: Rues Robots